TheFausap/qcalgebra/README.md

          the boxed list is the offset (0-based) for the qubit pattern.

 - QFT3 : Simple script performing the QFT on 3 qubits in the state |000>.
+- Added some QEC states (encoded logical states in 9 qubits), but more has to be developed (like decoding).